 - Quick Facts

-- Floating pond & lake fountain with 3 display options.
+- Floating pond & lake fountain with 3 display pattern options.

-- Comes with fountain pump, 3 nozzles, float, bottom screen and power cord.
+- Includes fountain pump, 3 nozzles, float, bottom screen and power cord.

 - Available in 1 HP, 1.5 HP and 3 HP.